QunaSys/quantum-algorithm-grand-challenge-2023/README.md

 -  ## Sampling Function

     In QAGC, all participants need to use the sampling function we have provided.
-Please refer to the `example_sampling.ipynb` in the `tutorials` folder for instructions on how to use it.
+Please refer to the `sampling.ipynb` in the `tutorials` folder for instructions on how to use it.

     This sampling function has the following properties:
     - Transpile the input circuit to the gates implemented on the real device for both superconducting and ion trap types and add the equivalent noise to measure it.